Where’s your favorite place to write?

 Does your writing space help you be productive and stay organized?

-Need some inspiration?
-Check out the writing environments and workspaces of these famous artists, writers and storytellers.
+If you need some inspiration, check out the writing spaces and environments of these famous artists, writers and storytellers.

 When you’re struggling to write, sometimes taking a break can help get your creative juices flowing.
 Perhaps a game of pool would inspire some ideas?

 When you’re looking for inspiration, having all your favorite books within arm’s reach certainly can’t hurt.

 Jobs was well-known minimalist.
 He described one home by saying, “All you needed was a cup of tea, a light, and your stereo.”

 This simple desk and chair overlooking the outdoors were ideal for writing, at least in the summer.
 Woolf noted that this converted toolshed was so cold in the winter that she couldn’t hold a pen!

 Were you wondering about the workspace that may have inspired 30 Rock, Mean Girls or Bossypants?